Agendas and staff reports for the City Council, Community Improvement Commission and Alameda Reuse and Redevelopment Authority meetings.

 5. Public Comment on Regular Agenda Items and Council Referrals.
 Public comment will be allowed on all agenda items at the time each item is called.
 All speakers, regardless of elected or appointed status, shall limit comments to three (3) minutes or less.
 Comments shall be limited to two (2) minutes for items with seven (7) or more speakers.
 No speaker may cede time to another.
 Public comment is not permitted on motions.
 Presentations and Council questions precede public comment.
 Public comment shall not be used to elicit a debate and speakers shall avoid personal attacks of members of the Council, staff or public.

 6. Presentations.
 All presentations, except Council Referrals, are limited to 10 minutes and will be timed.
 Council Referral presentations are limited to five (5) minutes and shall be timed.
 Councilmembers should refrain from asking questions during presentations.
+The Mayor's State of the City Address shall not be timed.

 7. Council Questions and Comments.
 Each Councilmember may ask questions and deliberate for up to nine (9) minutes per regular agenda item and up to three (3) minutes per Council Referral.
 Procedural discussions are not timed.
 Special meetings and workshops addressing one topic, taking place on a day no other Council meeting is taking place where regular City business is being considered, also will not be timed.